 - The cocktail: a “4 Leaf Clover Mimosa” with ginger, cucumber, green apple and mint!

 - The appetizers: St. Patrick’s Day deviled eggs with pretty prosciutto-wrapped honeydew melon with basil clovers (I’ll show you exactly how to make them!)

 - The pastry: lemon poppyseed scones with shamrock-shaped honey butter.

 - The main course: seared tomatoes, sautéed herbed mushrooms, crispy cauliflower and kale potato hash with eggs and a side of bacon roses.
 Yes, bacon roses!

 As an Irish American, I’ve always loved this day.
-My dad would pick me up on his shoulders at the local St. Patrick’s Day parade, and we’d have a fun lunch afterwards with lots of shamrock-shaped foods and plenty of green food dye.
+My dad would pick me up on his shoulders at the local St. Patrick’s Day parade, and we’d have a fun lunch afterward with lots of shamrock-shaped foods and plenty of green food dye.

-Now-a-days, I like to keep ingredients natural, but I still love to cover the table with clovers and shamrocks.
+Nowadays, I like to keep ingredients natural, but I still love to cover the table with clovers and shamrocks.
 I also love putting baby’s breath and wispy yellow flowers in my napkins!